bobjwatts/miniev-docs/docs/index.md

 ![Mini and Leaf](media/miniandmotor.png)

-Test Welcome to the documentation of the 2006 Mini Cooper S electric vehicle project, utilizing components from a Gen 2 Nissan Leaf.
+Welcome to the documentation of the 2006 Mini Cooper S electric vehicle project, utilizing components from a Gen 2 Nissan Leaf.
 This site serves as my primary guide during the conversion, providing structured procedures, references, and safety guidelines.

 ## Project Overview